 Coquitlam Spring Break

-The Dufflebag Theatre Company presents the family-friendly fairytales of Sleeping Beauty and Three Musketeers.
-The Evergreen Cultural Centre is located in Town Centre Park of the shores of LaFarge Lake.
+The Evergreen Cultural Centre is located in Town Centre Park on the shores of LaFarge Lake.

 Surrey Spring Break Events